OliveBloom/everfree-outpost/BUILDING.md

         --prebuilt-dir=../outpost-linux-2016-01-16a --data-only --force

-If you want to build a specific part other than mods, see `./configure` for other flags, particularly `--use-prebuilt`.
+If you want to build a specific part other than mods, see `./configure --help` for other flags, particularly `--use-prebuilt`.

 Some errors will appear during configuration if any dependency is missing (for example, if you skipped installing something because you won't work on the part